JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ### width
 ::: type: integer

+Tile width of the base of the building.

 Must be of equal value to the [height](#height) attribute unless it's a composition.

 ### workers
 ::: type: integer

-For commercial and industrial buildings: The amount of workers.
+**Only supported by commercial and industrial type drafts.**

+Number of workers in the building.

+**By default**, the value will be inferred from building size.

 ### zone
 ::: type: string